Importance of Financial Statements

 - Working capital – The amount of current assets minus current liabilities.
 This shows a company’s ability to pay its current liabilities.

-- Gross profit – Sales less the direct cost of producing those sales, or cost of sales.
+- Gross profit – Sales less Cost of Sales.
+This figure gives you an indication of how efficiently you are producing your product.
 The gross profit should be in line with industry standards.
-Most well run companies will have adequate and consistent gross profit percentages over many periods,
+Most well run companies will have adequate and consistent gross profit percentages over many periods.

 - Net income – Sales less all expenses of the business.